Spring and summer 2024 research assistantships for undergraduates are now open for application

 Join an existing project

 The Lane Center has a number of ongoing research projects already in motion, and interested students may join an existing project as a research assistant.
 Faculty Director Bruce Cain sets the Center's multi- and inter-disciplinary research agenda with the intention to attract interest from students across the academic spectrum.
-View and apply for current opportunities here.
+View and apply for an existing project.

 Design your own project

 Bill Lane Center research projects can take many shapes.
 The Center will consider any proposal as long as it relates in some way to the study of the American West.
 The examples below provide insight into the range of projects former research assistants have completed.
-Apply for self-designed projects here.
+Apply for a self-designed project.